 Obviously, this greatly reduces the money-saving power of an offset account.
 The Capricornian’s Premium Choice Home Loan comes with a 100% offset account to help you reduce the amount of interest you’ll pay each month.
 However, these features can sometimes come at an extra cost so you should consider if it is the right option for you.

-Disclaimer: This advice has been prepared without taking into account your objectives, financial situation or needs.
+This advice has been prepared without taking into account your objectives, financial situation or needs.
 You should consider the appropriateness of the advice in light of your own objectives, financial situation or needs before you follow the advice.
-You should obtain a copy of and consider the relevant Product Disclosure Statement (PDS) before making a decision.
-The Capricornian Limited ABN 54 087 650 940.
-Australian Financial Services License/ Australian credit licence 246780.
+You should obtain a copy of and consider the relevant Product Disclosure Statement (PDS) and Targer Market Determination (TMD) before making this decision.